Billmate/oscommerce/README.md

 ## Known Issues

 * Some osCommerce installation uses Fileencoding ISO-8859-1 and some utilizes UTF-8, If there are some wierd characters, there is a solution to save files as the other format.
 If the sites fileencoding is ISO-8859-1 you need to make sure the files in /includes/languages/[language] has fileencoding ISO-8859-1
 * The folders in /includes/languages have to match your installed language folder name.
-For example if you have named your folder when added the language to svenska you have to rename /includes/languages/swedish to svenska
+For example if you have named your folder when added the language to svenska you have to rename /includes/languages/swedish to svenska.
+* You will need to set a order status for bank and card payment methods.

 ## Changelog

+### 2.0.1 (2015-10-13)

+* Fix - Utf8 encoding issues on order confirmation.

 ### 2.0 (2015-06-22)
 Upgrading to the new API
 36 commits and 30 issues closed